-Students receive a funding allocation from the School towards the research project costs.
+Students receive a funding allocation from HLS towards the research project costs.
 Expenditure must be authorised by the Supervisor in the first instance.

 Access to research account information is only to be made through the Supervisors.

-The University and the School take your health and safety seriously.
-You should acquaint yourself with the Occupational Health and Safety site on the University web.
+The University takes your health and safety seriously.
+You should acquaint yourself with the Work Health and Safety site on the University web.
 The Occupational Health and Safety Officer for Human Life Sciences is Dr. Stephen Tristram (Room 213; x5469).